samclark1999/Eyes/README.md

-Pacman is an exercise in which an animation of pacman bounces off the wall boundaries and heads in the opposite direction, opening and closing its mouth.
+Eyes is an exercise in which a pair of eyes loaded in the browser screen follows your mouse cursor.
 ## How to Run
-Make sure pacman.js, index.html, and PNG images are on your local computer.
-Next, you can drag index.html into your browser and you should see pacman go.
+Make sure eyes.html, eyes.css and PNG image are on your local computer.
+Next, you can drag index.html into your browser and you should see eyes in the middle of the browser screen.
 ## Future Improvements
-I would like to code some user functions where the user can control pacman around a browser screen.
-The control would be the arrow keys and would need new code and photos for pacman to go up and down.
-This would also require code for top and bottom wall boundaries.
+I would lke to code a mouse click event.
+In this function, a click of the mouse would cause the eyes to stop and "stare" at that point of click.
+I would then set a setInterval function that released the stare from the eyes and allowed them to once again follow the cursor.
 ## License
 license from MIT.
-Full license information file found in Pacman repo.
+Full license information file found in Eyes repo.